Tipping in Asia can be a little confusing. What is meant to be an act of generosity could potentially be misconstrued as an insult in some places!

 Tipping in Thailand

-Locals in Thailand generally do not tip each other, however, tourists are often expected to tip in luxury hotels and restaurants.
+Locals in Thailand generally do not tip each other, however, tourists are often expected to tip in some situations.
 Even the parking attendants in luxury establishments will expect a 20-baht tip.

-Regardless, few in Thailand will turn down an offer of free money -- use your discretion.
+Regardless, few workers in Thailand will turn down an offer of free money—use your discretion.

-- Restaurants: Add something small for your server above the 10% service charge
+- Restaurants: Add something small for your server above the 10-percent service charge.
+No need to tip at street-food stalls and cheap restaurants.

-- Hotel Staff: Tip 20 baht to porters who handle your luggage and to parking attendants
+- Hotel Staff: Tip 20–50 baht to porters and bellboys who handle your luggage.
+You can also give small denominations to parking attendants.

-- Taxi Drivers: Round up to the nearest multiple of ten, or allow them to keep the change
+- Taxi Drivers: Round up to the nearest multiple of 10 or allow them to keep the change

 Tipping in Indonesia

-As with the rest of Southeast Asia, tipping isn't required but is sometimes expected in nice hotels and restaurants.
-Keep a clip of small, 1,000-rupiah notes handy for such situations.
-Read more about how to use money in Asia.
+As with the rest of Southeast Asia, tipping isn't required but is sometimes expected in nicer hotels and restaurants.
+Horde your small change, and keep a clip of 1,000-rupiah notes handy for such situations.

-- Restaurants: Add 5 to 10 percent on top of the standard 10 percent service charge
+- Restaurants: Add 5–10 percent on top of the standard 10-percent service charge

 - Hotel Staff: Porters will expect a small tip for handling your luggage